clarebirch/clarebirch.github.io/_posts/2025-01-30-Note-on-Pantheon.md

 Pantheon is a two-season animated series based on a series of short stories by Ken Liu.
 I wrote this the night after we finished the second season.

 Pantheon is ostensibly *about* intelligence, but more about the politics of intelligence and existence than about ethics thereof, or even about consciousness.
 The first season handles the problem of private companies experimentally---and imperfectly---uploading individuals to the cloud (*via* sci-fi technologies that allow us to destructively scan brains).
-It handles the megalomaniacal tech visionary, the greedy technocapitalist, and eventually the world-power asymmetry approaches to the technology; the power of those that are uploaded (three initially, all with quite different outlooks).
+It handles the megalomaniacal tech visionary, the greedy technocapitalist, and eventually the world-power asymmetry approaches to the technology, as well as exploring the concentrated power of those that are uploaded (three initially, all with quite different outlooks).

 A billionaire-genius-tech-founder type secretly invents a way to upload humans to digital lives, but it is critically flawed; the beings erode as they compute.
 The character, "Holstrom", is a Jobs-like figure with an obvious nod to Bolstrom: cult of personality, dying of cancer, brilliant, punishing.